MarneeDear/presentations/it-summit/interactive/dotnetcore-workshop/README.md

   <PROJECT>   The project file to operate on.
 If a file is not specified, the command will search the current directory for one.
 ```

-This is the path/project file to the project to which you want to add the reference.
+`<PROJECT>` is the path/project file to the project to which you want to add the reference.
 In this case it is the path to the `workshop.cli` project file.
 We will see this later.

 ```text
 Commands: